sharpliner/sharpliner/README.md

 Azure DevOps pipelines can be already defined and have been tested on several pipelines in the wild already.
 The Sharpliner project itself is self-hosted and is [using Sharpliner](https://github.com/sharpliner/sharpliner/tree/main/eng/Sharpliner.CI) for its PR and publish pipelines.
-This is at least some guarantee that the project works.

 Status:
-- About 95% of the features and properties are implemented.
-We miss some of the models.
-To track progress on the model - check [this issue](https://github.com/sharpliner/sharpliner/issues/2).
+- All of the known models from the official documentation have now appropriate C# counterparts.
 - The `${{ if }}` statements are working and they can be put (and nested) almost everywhere.
   There are places where if statemets didn't make sense but in case you need to "if" some property or value, let us know by opening an issue, it should be easy to add.
 - Defining and using [templates](https://github.com/sharpliner/sharpliner/blob/main/docs/AzureDevOps/DefinitionReference.md#Templates) works!